Chiwetell Ejiofor as Bishop Carlton Pearson in “Come Sunday”

 The very first sermon with which Jesus toured, according to Matthew’s gospel, generally gets translated as, “Repent for the Kingdom of God is at hand.”

-If we translate those words according to their most fundamental root meanings, it emerges that Jesus was saying “[You can] change your life, your whole mentality because the ways and the amazing power of the whole realm of the Source are available to you!!”
+If we translate those words according to their most fundamental root meanings, it emerges that Jesus was saying “[You can] go beyond the mind, change your whole mentality because the ways and the amazing power of the whole realm of the Cosmos are available to you!!”
 Jesus then went about demonstrating what those ways and that power looked like – an object lesson of fearless life in all its fulness.
 Life in union with the Source – whom Jesus called Father.

 What an empowering vision!
 “I have done all this as an example for you,” Jesus says.
 “As the Father sent me, so I send you…Anyone who believes in me will do the same things I do.
 He will do even greater things!”